yanxon/yanxon.github.io/notes/Programming/Host-Jekyll-Github.md

 It's easy to create a Jekyll website and host it on GitHub.

-Now, you can customize your own static site by tweaking the _config.yml.
+Now, you can customize your own static site by tweaking the config.yml file.

 This will be a topic for another time!